donho-tech/website/content/posts/spring-jaxws.md

 </dependencies>
 ```

-Configure the `TutorialJavaJaxwsApplication.java` class, by importing an xml config file (jaxwsconfig.xml) which
+Create a `TutorialJavaJaxwsApplication.java` class, by importing an xml config file (jaxwsconfig.xml) which
 contains bean wiring for JAX-WS RI and register `WSSpringServlet` to receive incoming requests.

 ```java